CarlCapitanHub/AssurityCodingTest/README.md

 #### Test Framework .NET: **MS Test**

 ## Execution via GitHub Workflows
+### Pre-requisite: Must be added as a Collaborator in the Repository.
 You can also execute the test by manually triggering the github workflow setup.

 1. In the GitHub Repo, click on Actions.